Electron-x/GbxDump/Readme.md

 - The lightmap cache hash is useful to discover the lightmap file in the cache folder.
 - The T/MX map ID, the numbers of awards and records could be retrieved from T/MX or Dedimania.
 - The thumbnail of (macro-) blocks, objects and items supplies a good indication of the file content.
-- The used texture compression of a .dds file could discover an incompatibility with DirectX9.
+- The used texture compression of a .dds file could discover an incompatibility with DirectX 9.

 The tool was originally used to examine the [.gbx](https://wiki.xaseco.org/wiki/GBX) and [.pak](https://wiki.xaseco.org/wiki/PAK) file formats.
 Both formats have been well documented by several members of the Trackmania community in the [Mania Tech Wiki](https://wiki.xaseco.org/).